 Each year, thousands of people in the United States alone try drugs, alcohol, and other intoxicants, and some become dependent on one or more substances to make it through the day.
 This in itself is tragic, but it’s made worse by the fact that only around 11 percent of people who have an addiction disorder receive treatment.
 This is due in part to a lack of education around addiction treatment fueled by a widespread social stigma against the problem.

 The truth is that addiction is a mental illness, not a personal failure or weakness, and few can get off their drug of choice without some kind of professional help.
 When it comes to highly addictive, dangerous, and/or illicit drugs like alcohol, heroin, and some prescription medications, treatment may need to be intensive.
 There are several options for addiction treatment, but in many cases, inpatient rehabilitation is the most effective.

-The point of this kind of program is to eliminate the chance of relapse during the treatment period.
+The point of this kind of program is to reduce the chance of relapse during the treatment period.
 Clients will not have any access to their drug of choice, and will only be allowed medications prescribed by a doctor that are administered under direct supervision.
 This is helpful for addicted persons who are struggling with intense cravings, which can last for months or years after intake of the drug has stopped.